The woman behind South Korea's incoming president Yoon Suk-yeol

-After his win on March 10, Ms Kim said she will "quietly" assist him in the background to "create an environment where he can do his best to manage state affairs".
+After his win on March 10, Ms Kim said she would "quietly" assist him in the background to "create an environment where he can do his best to manage state affairs".

 In 2017, Ms Kim was named one of 100 trend leaders in a report by Sports Chosun newspaper, which called her a "superstar in the exhibition world".